CH-chuan/openai-agents-self/examples/container_integration/tool_context_walkthrough.md

 ### 2. Accept `ToolContext` in Your Tool

 Decorate your tool with `@function_tool` and type the first argument as `ToolContext[ApptainerContext]`.
 The SDK fills in the wrapper when the model chooses the tool.

+Notice: the tool name run_in_apptainer will be directly inject into agent's memory.

+During implementation, you may simply want to set the tool name to bash_command, rather than run_in_apptainer.
+Because generally you do not need to let your agent know the specific container it is using.

 ```python
 @function_tool